Diploma in Therapeutic Counselling

 - Pre-client work training required by some placement agencies

-- Some of the Placement agencies we work with provide in-house supervision.
+- Some Placement agencies provide in-house supervision.
 Some don't have that facility and there will be a fee for supervision

 Payment of Course Fees

-Choose to pay any amount of deposit (minimum payment £154.00) plus an agreed number of consecutive monthly payments to be completed by September after the course end date.
+Option 1: Choose to pay any amount of deposit (minimum payment £154.00) plus an agreed number of consecutive monthly payments.